 The editorial board will consider articles of 3,000 to 10,000 words, written in accordance with The Chicago Manual of Style 15th edition.
 Submissions, along with cover pages and abstracts, should be sent to email@example.com .

-JHUP Journals Ethics and Malpractice Statement can be found here.
+JHUP Journals Ethics and Malpractice Statement can be found at the ethics-and-malpractice page.

 Submissions to Partial Answers: Journal of Literature and the History of Ideas must be original work not submitted simultaneously elsewhere.
 Translations of work previously published in other languages are not accepted.
 The journal does not reprint previously published work, though articles may include up to 30 percent of already published material, with proper reference.
 Occasionally, the journal prints translations of old materials (such as an essay published in Yiddish in 1918) if they are discussed in new original essays in the same issue of the journal.